Last Updated on January 30, 2026 by George Pavlopoulos

 Last but not least, there’s a Vaporetto connecting Marco Polo Airport and the city of Venice.
 However, the same company does not operate this; you’ll need a separate ticket to use it.
 Here’s what you need to know.

 The Venice Vaporetto company is Actv, while Alilaguna operates the Waterbus service to and from the airport.
-Apparently, these are two different companies, and despite the fact they both use Vaporettos, you need separate tickets.
+Apparently, these are two different companies, and despite the fact that they both use Vaporettos, you need separate tickets.

 A one-way ticket to or from the airport costs 15 euros; however, if you buy a return ticket, you’ll save some money and pay 27 euros.
 You can book your airport tickets here.